ksmcod/ksmcod/README.md

 - 👋 Hi, I’m @Morgan237
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and desktop gui apps using Java
-- 🌱 I’m currently learning Javascript and hopefully React soon
+- 🌱 I’m currently learning Javascript and Java and hopefully React soon
 - 💞️ I’m looking to collaborate on web development projects as I am still a beginner and I'm looking to acquire some experience
 - 📫 How to reach me => stevekono77@gmail.com